-Through its subsidiary, Netstar, Altron jointly designed and developed the bespoke technology platform with Toyota, which enables Internet of Things (IoT) aspects such as telematics and fleet management.
+Through its subsidiary, Netstar, Altron jointly designed and developed the bespoke technology platform with Toyota.
+Which enables Internet of Things (IoT) aspects such as telematics and fleet management.
 Altron Group Chief Executive Mteto Nyati says: “This locally-developed technology enables connectivity and gives real-time data to both Toyota and its customers.
 It positions Altron and South Africa as relevant players in the internet of things globally.
 We are truly excited about this collaboration.”

 The benefits of Toyota Connect can be grouped into three main areas: Connectivity features, Convenience and Safety features.

-When it comes to Convenience, Service Booking reminds customers when their vehicles are due for servicing, factoring in all the back-end elements when you book directly on the App.
+- When it comes to Convenience, Service Booking reminds customers when their vehicles are due for servicing, factoring in all the back-end elements when you book directly on the App.
 The Logbook facility automatically saves a digital log of your vehicle’s mileage and service history for tax-submission purposes, including auto-allocation for work and home, as well as business and personal trips.
-The GPS locator gives you peace of mind, enabling you to find your vehicle easily and get a view of your trips.
+The GPS locator gives you peace of mind, enabling you to find your vehicle quickly and get a view of your trips.